cbor-wg/cbor-packed/draft-ietf-cbor-packed.md

 {:aside}
 >
-We could also define a tag for dictionary referencing (or include that in the basic packed CBOR), but the desirable details are likely to vary considerably between applications.
+We could also define a tag for dictionary referencing (or include that in the basic Packed CBOR), but the desirable details are likely to vary considerably between applications.
 A URI-based reference would be easy to add, but might be too inefficient when used in the likely combination with an `ni:` URI {{-ni}}.